BashShaman/books/git_course/commands/README.md

 1. `git show <commit-id> --pretty=fuller`

     Get the information about the commiter in addition to the result of the command.

+  ## Miscellaneous

+1. `git update-index --chmod=+x <filename>`

+    Add permissions to be executed to the index copy of a file.
+    The copy of the file inside working tree won't be changed.

 1. `git commit --author='John Doe <johndoe@gmail.com>' --date='Sun May 29 11:09:20 2022 +0700'`